absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 You will update your manager daily on your working activities and how much time they took, estimated completion, and what you are scheduled to work on next.
 This can be delivered via email or Slack communication.

-### You will check in your work or code daily into our systems.
+### You will check in your work/code daily into our systems, or when changing locations.

-At the end of the day, you will check in your work.
-This means that you sill sync it to one of our repos \(as a developer\), or copy your working drafts up to your Google Drive or Dropbox.
+At the end of the day, or when changing location, (any substantial stop in your work), you will check in your work.
+This means that you will sync it to one of our repos \(as a developer\), or copy your working drafts up to your Google Drive or Dropbox.
 If we find you are regularly NOT copying your work to our servers, this is grounds for immediate termination, as it is a best practice.

+We do this for a number of reasons.
+1) We both can review your code and see your progress.
+2) If you or your laptop are compromised or stolen, you have your most recent code.
+3) If your equipment has a problem, someone else can pick up your work.

+If you have a failure and lose code specifically due to this circumstance, you will be terminated.

 ### Your working hours will overlap substantially with the USA Eastern Time Zone working time.